HashDataInc/grafana-client-sdk/README.md

 ## For developers

 * Modify codegen.sh to generate sdk for any language and framework for your need.
-* Modify apidoc/grafana-client-swagger.json for new API
+* Modify grafana-fake-server for new API.
 * Please contribute back if this project helps you.

 ## Reference